WellthCare

 4. The Health Insurance Marketplace (ACA Exchanges)

-For retirees under 65 (i.e., who retire early), the Affordable Care Act (ACA) Marketplaces offer a vital source of coverage.
-Plans cannot deny coverage or charge more for pre-existing conditions.
-Premium subsidies are available based on income, which can make these plans affordable.
-Upon turning 65, individuals must transition to Medicare to avoid late enrollment penalties.
+For retirees under 65, the ACA Marketplace is a vital option.
+Plans can't deny coverage or charge more for pre-existing conditions.
+Subsidies based on income can make them affordable.
+But when you turn 65, you'll need to move to Medicare to avoid penalties.

 5. Medicaid

-For retirees with very limited income and resources, Medicaid provides comprehensive health coverage.
-Eligibility is based on strict income thresholds, which vary by state.
-Some retirees may qualify for both Medicare and Medicaid ("dual eligibles"), with Medicaid helping to cover premiums, copayments, and services Medicare doesn't.
+For retirees with very low income and resources, Medicaid provides comprehensive coverage.
+Eligibility is strict and varies by state.
+Some qualify for both Medicare and Medicaid (dual eligibles), with Medicaid covering premiums, copays, and services Medicare doesn't.

 6. Medicare Supplement Insurance (Medigap)